 What is US FAA?

 The Federal Aviation Administration regulates and controls civil aviation in the United States.
-It manages the airspace system, monitors flight safety, and sets aircraft, pilots, airports, and airline requirements.
+It manages the airspace system, monitors flight safety, and sets requirements for aircraft, pilots, airports, and airlines.
 The organization’s specialists control thousands of flights, ensuring reliability and order in the sky.
 They also develop strict rules for aircraft maintenance, crew training, and incident investigation to ensure air travel safety.

 Old

 At the logo’s center stands a globe, intersected by meridians and parallels, emphasizing the international scale of the agency’s operations.
 Over the globe lies a stylized four-pointed compass, symbolizing spatial orientation and navigation.
-The compass points sharply toward the cardinal directions, a reminder of the necessity for coordinating flights and accurately determining aircraft flight paths.
+The compass points sharply toward the cardinal directions, a reminder of the need to coordinate flights and accurately determine aircraft flight paths.

-In the center of the compass is a wing featuring a vertical element shaped like the ancient caduceus symbol, a historical reference to navigation and communication.
+In the center of the compass is a wing with a vertical element shaped like the ancient caduceus, a historical symbol of navigation and communication.
 The upper part of the wing transitions into a decorative tip, making the symbol cohesive and recognizable, associated with aviation and air transport.

 The seal’s inscriptions are structured: the upper part features the organization’s name, “FEDERAL AVIATION AGENCY,” while the lower circumference includes the text “UNITED STATES OF AMERICA.”
 Small five-pointed stars appear between the two phrases, separating them and balancing the composition.
-Both texts are in capital letters, in a clear sans-serif font, conveying the official nature of the organization.
+Both texts are in capital letters and a clear sans-serif font, conveying the organization’s official nature.

-The logo’s color palette is monochrome black and white, emphasizing the formal style and strictness of the agency, where precision is paramount.
+The logo’s color palette is monochrome, emphasizing the agency’s formal style and strictness, where precision is paramount.
 The clear lines and contours align with the profile of the Federal Aviation Agency, whose activities focus on accuracy, safety, and responsibility in regulating U.S. airspace and adjacent international zones.

 The logo’s composition conveys reliability and professionalism, emphasizing the agency’s long history and role in the country’s aviation sector.